V-Ha12/Project-portpolio/Game Recommendations on Steam/Solutions_and_Recommendations.md

 - Key Questions to Address:

   Does the number of reviews truly reflect a game's popularity?
 Do games with more reviews generate higher revenue?

+--> The number of reviews often reflects a game's popularity and can influence revenue, but it is not always an absolute indicator.
+For example, Orwell: Keeping an Eye On You has 11,225 reviews and an estimated revenue of ~$112K.
+In contrast, Imp of the Sun, despite having a higher price of $19.99, has only 34 reviews, resulting in an estimated revenue of just ~$680.
+This suggests that while review count can be a strong signal of popularity, other factors such as pricing, marketing, and audience reach also play a crucial role in a game's financial success.

+- Suggestion:

+  + Games with few reviews and high prices, like Imp of the Sun, should participate in major discount events (e.g., Steam Summer Sale, Winter Sale) to attract more players.
+Applying deep discounts (50% - 70%) early on can help increase review volume and visibility.

+  + Creating a Discord group or engaging in communities on Reddit and Steam forums can encourage player discussions and boost engagement.

 **2. Which game is supported on the most operating systems?**
 ````sql